justmert/IPIVA/README.md

 }
 ```

-IPIVA can open any RTSP, video file or HTTP source and load any Nvidia TAO AI model to do inference on sources.
+IPIVA automatically loads default AI pipeline that detects cars, people and road signs  as well as an example video source to do inference on it.
+The AI pipeline outputs above metadata and shows car detection coordinates, location, and its analytics.
+Besides IPIVA can open any RTSP, video file or HTTP source and load any Nvidia TAO AI model to do inference on sources.

+Thus IPIVA framework can be used for any use cases that want to implement AI and Blockchain solution.